crustio/crust-wiki/docs/build-101.md

 1. How is the file distributed in the world
 2. Where to retrieve the file
 3. Which nodes are storing the file
-4. In which incentive layers the file are stored(Crust/Filecoin/Arweave)
+4. In which incentive layer the file is stored(Crust/Filecoin/Arweave)
-5. How much the file valued
+5. How much is the file valued

 The 1st page of IPFS Scan shows ***1-2***